nicktyson/rome/README.md

 rome
 ====

-A simple graphics project written in C++.
+A simple (in-progress) graphics project written in C++.
 It originally used OpenGL 2.x, but has now mostly been ported to 3.3.

+In its current form, it consists of a deferred renderer with geometry, shading, and post-processing passes.
+One thread renders the scene, while another updates object positions.
+It includes both first-person and top-down third-person cameras.

 Requires Windows.